LoveIsGrief/cv-web/README.md

 CV-web
 ===============

-A CV using HTML, AngularJS, Coffeescript and SASS.
+A CV using HTML, AngularJS, Coffeescript, NodeJS, SASS and Grunt.

 Had to update my CV and was too "lazy" to update 3 parts of it, plus I wasn't really looking forward to doing so few years.